parnaudo/parnaudo/README.md

 # Summary
 I'm passionate about solving complex data problems with pragmatic solutions by building effective and cohesive organizations of developers.
 I like learning and working at any part of the stack, from devops to analytics and everything in between.
 - I've built high throughput and reliable infrastructure in a plethora of languages
-- I've multiple teams and organizations from single digit developers to the acquisition and beyond
+- I've built multiple teams and organizations from single digit developers to acquisition and beyond
-- I've managed pretty teams of pretty much every type of developer and love the challenge of getting all the pieces to work together
+- I've managed pretty much every type of developer and love the challenge of getting all the pieces to work together
+- I love interacting cross functionally and up/down the organization from ICs to executives

 You can reach me at parnaudo@gmail.com, [Twitter](https://twitter.com/PaulArnaudo), or [LinkedIn](https://www.linkedin.com/in/paul-arnaudo/).

 ## [Kinsa Health](https://kinsahealth.com/)
 ### Technologies: Python | AWS (Amazon Web Services) | Airflow | SQL
-Rewrote some of the core ingestion and illness processing pipelines.
+Joined Kinsa to scale and optimize their core ingestion and illness processing pipelines.
 Concurrently built a robust data org including a data engineering team, epidemiologist-focused analyst team and a data science team.
 Love building a surveillance system for illness while also finding cool uses for our aggregated illness data.
-The systems we built 5Xed Kinsa's reoccuring revenue from data to almost $5 million.
+The systems we built 10Xed Kinsa's recurring revenue from data to almost $5 million.
+Most of the infrastructure is written in Python.
 #### VP of Engineering, Data <i>(Nov 2022 - Present)</i>

 #### Director of Engineering, Data <i>(July 2020 - Nov 2022)</i>

 ## [WeWork](https://www.wework.com/)
 ### Technologies: Python | Scala | Go | AWS (Amazon Web Services) | Airflow | Terraform
-Navigated the chaos of pre and post IPO-attempt at WeWork along with the subsequent global pandemic without suffering serious attrition.
-The Euclid wifi tech ended up having some lasting usefullness in the post-pandemic WeWork technology stack as it was used to detect floor occupancy levels
+Navigated the chaos of pre and post IPO attempt at WeWork along with the subsequent global pandemic without suffering serious attrition.
+The Euclid wifi tech ended up having some lasting usefulness in the WeWork technology stack as being able to understand realtime occupancy was required for reopening post-pandemic.
+We migrated most of our Scala code to Go and all of our AWS infrastructure to K8s
 #### Senior Engineering Manager, Presence <i>(Jan 2019 - Jul 2020)</i>

 ## [Euclid](https://www.wework.com/newsroom/wework-acquires-spatial-analytics-leader-euclid)
 ### Technologies: Python | Scala | AWS (Amazon Web Services) | Airflow | Terraform
 Went from software engineering to engineering leadership at Euclid through the trials and tribulations of trying to sell wifi analytics products.
 Built and maintained the ingestion and processing structure for wifi data that handled hundreds of millions of events per day.
-Grew into management starting with one team and then built a wonderful engineering organization that was center to getting acquired by WeWork.
+Grew into management starting with one team and ending on the leadership team.
+We built a wonderful engineering organization that was center to getting acquired by WeWork.
+Euclid used Scala for ingestion and Scala/Spark/EMR for processing with Python/Flask APIs
 #### VP of Engineering <i>(Nov 2017 - Jan 2019)</i>
 #### Director of Engineering <i>(Jan 2017 - Nov 2017)</i>